-Let’s start by looking at the CP1H hardware.
+Let’s start by looking at the Omron CP1H hardware.

 The CP1 series is designed with the same basic architecture as the CS and CJ Series.
 The special I/O units and CPU bus units of the CJ series can then be used.
-Always use CPM1A expansions units and CPM1A expansion I/O units when expanding the I/O capacity.
-The following diagram indicates the position of the unit with respect to the CJ and CS series.
+Always use CPM1A expansion units and CPM1A expansion I/O units when expanding the I/O capacity.
+The following diagram indicates the position of the unit with respect to the CJ and CS series hardware.

 System Hardware – Video